hvieira512/hvieira512/README.md

 ## I'm a Student
 - 🏫 I'm currently learning at IPVC-ESTG ☕
-- 🥅 2024 Goals: Learn more about discipline and exciting new experiences, learning out of my zone of comfort.
+- 🥅 2024 Goals: Learning Vim motions, golang and AI Image recognition.
-- 🧑‍🤝‍🧑 Fun fact: I love to cooperate with others instead of doing stuff alone.
+- 🔨 Projects: Building CMS websites for CoisasComGosto and ACDN.

 ### Connect with me: